0xhebi/BND-Recruitment-2021-CTF-Web-Security/CatsUP! Image sharing service/Writeup.md

 	<li>Report image (that I've uploaded or randomly browsed) and send it to the admin</li>
 </ul>

-<p>As I could see there are a lot of space to test for unexpected behaviour.
-Before I started playing with input field for image name that I want to upload, I wanted to check for dissallowed paths through <code>robots.txt</code> file if it exists, this is just my usual tendency to start with on WebSec challenges... </p>
+<p>As I could see there is a lot of space to test for unexpected behaviour.
+Before I started playing with the name input field for the image upload, I wanted to check for disallowed paths through <code>robots.txt</code> file if it exists, this is just my usual tendency to start with on WebSec challenges... </p>
 <p>It seems we had something there: </p>

 <pre>